 Who will it impact?

 Regular employees will benefit from this as they will be the ones to receive the distributed service charge.
-However, managerial level employees are excluded from this.
+However, managerial level employees are excluded.

 While previously, businesses used the 15 percent of the collected service charge to incentivize managers (and cover other expenses such as breakages and losses), the current law does not have any allocation for this.
 This, in turn, will also impact business owners as they will have to find other sources to cover the previous 15 percent.